 Whilst the tube station will be closed for a year and three months, Kentish Town Thameslink station will remain open for the duration of the improvements.
 Customers have been warned that the closure may disrupt the Thameslink service.

 Advising on the closure last year, Jerry Saunders, Thameslink’s customer service director, said: “Please allow an extra few minutes to get to and from your Thameslink platform as the station will be busier than normal, especially in the evening peak, and the temporary access route is narrower.”

 It has also been advised that Thameslink customers must purchase their tickets in advance as the ticket machines won’t be available at Kentish Town station.

 Whilst this temporary closure may disturb certain journeys, the purpose is to improve the station for the long term and to give it the improvements it needs to run smoother for its customers.
 Passengers needing to use the Northern line have been advised by TfL to use Tufnell Park Station, which is a 10-minute walk from Kentish Town Tube Station.

-Kentish Town Tube Station will close from June 26.
+Kentish Town Tube Station be closed until September 2024.
 The Thameslink service will continue to run, though it is expected to be busier than usual during this period.